 LED technologies have taken the lighting industry by storm in the last decade, offering numerous features such as efficiency, durability, and long life.

-Princeton Engineering researchers have revealed another step forward for LED technologies.
+Recently, Princeton Engineering researchers have revealed another step forward for LED technologies.
 They tweaked the manufacturing process of light sources made using crystalline substances known as perovskites, a more efficient and potentially lower-cost substitute compared to materials used in LEDs commercially available in the market.

 The researchers developed a method in which nanoscale perovskite particles self-assemble to produce more efficient, durable, and stable perovskite-based LEDs.
 This progress was reported in January 16 in Nature Photonics, and could accelerate the use of perovskite technologies in commercial applications such as lasers, lighting, and TV and computer screens.